 The Afrocubanismo movement focused on establishing the legitimacy of Black identity in Cuban society, culture, and art.
-The movement developed in the interwar period when white intellectuals in Cuba acknowledged openly the significance of African culture in Cuba.
+The movement developed in the interwar period when white intellectuals in Cuba openly acknowledged the significance of African culture in Cuba.
 Afro Cuban artistic expressions helped integrate the marginalized black community into mainstream Cuban society and art.

 Since its inception, Afro Cuban Humanities has emerged as a major area of collegiate studies, and the Afrocubanismo influences can be seen in Cuban literature, painting, music, theater, and sculpture.
 Racial dynamics between black and white Cubans had been tense in the decades leading up to the movement's inception in the early 20th century.
-Prior to the movement that resulted in Slavery in Cuba being abolished, the Afro Cuban population struggled with fragmentation and an unbalanced social hierarchy.
+Before the movement that resulted in Slavery in Cuba being abolished, the Afro Cuban population struggled with fragmentation and an unbalanced social hierarchy.